 Instead of resorting to parenting tactics that leave you feeling guilty and/or disconnected from your child, inspire the listening you are looking for with these five simple strategies:

 #1 – Pull for cooperation right from the start.

-Stand where you can be seen, heard and even felt as you gently pat a knee or shoulder.
-Lock eyes before you speak.
+Stand where you can be seen, heard, and even felt as you gently pat a knee or shoulder.
+Lock eyes with your child before you speak.
 Connect.
 Ensure your child is actually hearing what you are about to say.
-This means no more yelling “GET YOUR SHOES ON PLEASE, WE ARE LATE!!!” from the next room, even in the most kind or politest of voices.
+This means no more yelling “GET YOUR SHOES ON PLEASE, WE ARE LATE!!!” from the next room, even in the kindest or politest of voices.
 Distant, defensive, or hurried commands invite resistance and set you up to fail before you are even out of the gate.